wing5wong/artisan-whs-static/source/_curriculum/sport.md

 We also offer a Sports Performance Programme.
 This programme targets a selected range of students and offers a more advanced training and support, that will allow them to reach the next level of their athletic performance.

-## Sports Performance Pathway 2023
+## Sports Performance Pathway 2025

-**Junior Pathway**
+**Fundamentals Pathway**
 Every student at Whanganui High School has the opportunity in Y9-10 to access a quality fundamentals programme to equip them for sport.
-Every junior who signs up for the programme will receive an adequate level of coordination, balance, agility, flexibility, muscle and joint stability to engage in sport.
+Every junior who signs up for the programme receives support to develop their levels of coordination, balance, agility, flexibility, and muscle and joint stability to engage in sport.
 Presented with a play rather than a competition focus.

 **Senior Pathway**
 Senior students who are focused on their sport have access to quality advice and support to manage their ongoing development.
-This will be the performance component.
+This is the performance component.
 Winter (April-September) general conditioning/athleticism.
 Summer (October-March) athlete focused.
-Also part of the development will be leadership and coaching.
+Also, part of the development will be leadership and coaching.

-**Goals**
+**Pathway Goals**
-Promote the programme in the Y9-10 level to students who need support to stay in sport or who have transitioned out of organised sport.
-Focus is on being an ‘activity club’ not sport specific components and students will maintain physical activity and sport will be accessible to them if desired.
+Promote the programme in the Y9-10 level to students who need support to develop in their sport, to then be able to achieve at an advanced level as a senior.
+The focus at junior level is to grow an all-round “athlete”, at the senior level to progress to a performance level.